Image that illustrates Orthopedic technician

 Competition and challenges

-Tips for those who want to become orthopedic technicians
+Tips for those who want to become an orthopaedic technician

-• Education level: Vocational college education 2–3 years
+• Education level: Vocational college degree (2–3 years)

-• Work environment: Clinic and workshop with patient contact
+• Work environment: Clinic, workshop, and patient consultation

 Career paths and future prospects

-- The average salary is approximately 39 200 SEK/month, with variation between 35,500 SEK and 50,200 SEK depending on experience and employment type.
+- The lowest salary is 35,500 SEK and the highest is 50,200 SEK per month, depending on experience, sector, and education.

-• What education is required to become an orthopedic technician?
+• What education is required to become an orthopaedic technician?

-- A vocational college education in orthopedic technology lasting 2–3 years is the most common requirement to work in the profession.
+- Usually, a vocational college education in orthopaedic technology lasting 2–3 years is required.

-• What is the work environment like for orthopedic technicians?
+• What is the job market like for orthopaedic technicians?

 Who has the highest salary?